 YAEL LEVIN, blending mechanical elements with jewellery

-Yael Levin is a jewellery designer living and working in Tel-Aviv (Israel) who uses the human body as an inspiration, explores materials, combines forms, shapes and movement and is blurring the boundaries between jewellery, industry and fashion.
-I met Yael at Designersblock Exhibition in London during London Design Festival.
-There she explained how she crafts her pieces and allowed me to access to her latest creations, a project called Papier Machine.
+Yael Levin is a jewellery designer living and working in Tel-Aviv (Israel) who uses the human body as inspiration.
+Yael explores materials combining forms, shapes and movement and is blurring the boundaries between jewellery, industry and fashion.
+I met Yael at Designersblock Exhibition in London during the London Design Festival.
+There she explained how she crafts her pieces and allowed me access to her latest creation – a project called Papier Machine.

-With Papier Machine Levin blends mechanical elements with the art of jewellery to create highly imaginative and unusual rings, earrings, open brooches, bracelets or necklaces.
-Made of simple everyday materials as cardboard, silicon, rubber or steel and soft and classic materials as silver Yael Levin’s jewelry is not only a fashion accessory.
+With Papier Machine, Levin blends mechanical elements with the art of jewellery to create highly imaginative and unusual rings, earrings, brooches, bracelets and necklaces.
+Made of simple everyday materials like cardboard, silicon, rubber or steel as well as classic materials like silver, Yael Levin’s jewellery is more than a simple fashion accessory.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What is more important: to take or not to take yourself too seriously in order to be creative?